-Australia saw its first case of monkeypox in May 2022, followed by declaration of monkeypox as a Communicable Disease Incident of National Significance.
+Australia saw its first case of mpox (formerly known as monkeypox) in May 2022, followed by declaration of mpox as a Communicable Disease Incident of National Significance.
 Vaccination continues to play an important role in the ongoing public health response, but has not been without its challenges.
 This webinar explored the Australian experience of introducing a new vaccine against an emerging disease within a global landscape of rapidly emerging evidence and vaccine supply constraints.

 The webinar covers: